 Shop for a Cause day ticket sales to Macy’s raised an impressive sum for the Legal Advocacy Fund.
 THANK YOU, Whitney D!!
 Nancy would be so proud of you!

 At our branch recognition dinner meeting in May 2015, at Sweetwater Country Club, we met our wonderful Educator of the Year, Dannielle Prado, and yet another amazing young woman, Sonia Ketchum, from Wharton County JC, recipient of our Mary Frierson local scholarship

 Applications for 2017 AAUW Fort Bend Scholarship will open in early 2017 …more with applicants coming from both Wharton County Junior College campuses here in Fort Bend.

 IT’S ALWAYS…time to Give a Grad a Gift of an AAUW membership, any time up to 2 years from baccalaureate or associate degree graduation.
 Give the gift of AAUW membership

 Here were Tracey’s pictures in the 2014 AAUW Art contest.

-N. Harris AAUW Outstanding Women Awards Luncheon – was a GREAT event.
-Make plans to go again on March 4, 2017 at the lovely Shirley Acres!
+N. Harris AAUW Outstanding Women Awards Luncheon – was a GREAT event on March 4, 2017 at the lovely Shirley Acres!

 What’s left this year?
 Programs?
 Books? more…